The Office of Special Events will start accepting film applications for productions of 10 people or less starting Saturday 5/9/20

 For use of any of these locations, please coordinate directly with the contacts listed.

 16th Street Pedestrian Mall- Pam Sellden firstname.lastname@example.org 303-571-8221

 Once the film permit application is submitted, the Office of Special Events (OSE) will confirm receipt of the application.
 OSE will forward the permit request to the appropriate city agencies and provide you with guidance on any additional requirements or permits needed for your shoot.
 Once all approvals have been granted, OSE will issue you a film permit via email.

-Hours for Shooting or Filming - The permits apply to shooting or filming between the hours of 6:00 a.m. and 10:00 p.m.
-Shooting before or after this time frame is prohibited, unless special approval is granted.
+Hours for Shooting or Filming - The film permit allows for activity between the hours of 6:00 am and 10:00 pm.
+Setting up, filming, or breaking down before or after this time frame is prohibited.

-Notice of Shooting or Filming - If the filming activity may cause noise or any disturbance to the normal activity in the area, the applicant must provide notice to businesses and residents close by as specified in Film Rules & Regulations.
-This notification must occur prior to the filming activity.
+Notice of Shooting or Filming - If any activity related to your shoot may cause noise or any disturbance to the normal activity in the area, you must provide advance notice to businesses and residents close by as specified in Film Rules & Regulations.